Lonely Cedar

 “I am here, mother,” I say, not sure with which wood I am conversing.

 Oh, it pains me so!
-My roots grind against stone, the birds nip at my bark, by branches reach for sunlight that is out of reach!
+My roots grind against stone, the birds nip at my bark, my branches reach for sunlight that is out of reach!

 I locate the tree calling my name.
 “What could I do for you, my dear?”